-There are many businesses that don’t understand the power of content and we hope to help change that mentality here at Bramework.
+There are many businesses that don’t understand the power of content and I hope to help you change that mentality.

-Here is what we will cover to better your business blog:
+Here is what I will cover to better your blog for business:

 - Do your SEO research